 In the southeast corner of the Clearwater National Forest spreads 23,000 acres that make up Sneakfoot Meadows Roadless Area (also known as Elk Summit, in conjunction with the adjacent North Fork Spruce Roadless Area).
-This complex country os bounded to the west by the sharp mountains of the Selway – Bitterroot Wilderness, Lochsa Face Roadless Area to the northwest, and North Fork Spruce Roadless Area from the east.
+This complex country is bounded to the west by the sharp mountains of the Selway-Bitterroot Wilderness, Lochsa Face Roadless Area to the northwest, and North Fork Spruce Roadless Area to the east.
 As its name suggests, it is dominantly composed of gently rolling terrain, high water tables, and wet meadows with lazily meandering streams.
 One can however, climb to elevations over 6,000 feet with the promise of a strikingly cold, crystalline lake (there are five in the area) tucked in a glacial cirque basin.
-The ragged peaks average around 7,000 feet; the highest is just under 8,000.
-The generally lofty elevation translates to nearly 90% western spruce-fir ecosystem coverage, largely subalpine fir, grand fir, Engelmann spruce, and even-aged lodgepole pine rising from the ashes of widespread fires in the early 1900s.
-Shrub areas are dense with alder and willow in the wetter lands, and menziesia—“fool’s huckleberry”—provides fodder for elk, deer, small game, and moose.
+The ragged peaks average around 7,000 feet; the highest is just under 8,000 feet.
+The generally lofty elevation translates to nearly 90% western spruce-fir ecosystem coverage – largely subalpine fir, grand fir, Engelmann spruce, and even-aged lodgepole pine grew from the ashes of widespread fires in the early 1900s.
+Shrub areas are dense with alder and willow in the wetter lands, and menziesia (“fool’s huckleberry”), provides fodder for elk, deer, small game, and moose.
 A 2,000-acre Research Natural Area sits within the boundaries of this country focused on the unique wet meadows, surrounding subalpine fir habitat, and ancient Engelmann spruce stand.

 Go back to main undeveloped wildlands page.